A family moves home to Wisconsin and builds a business together

 Gibraltar food truck ban is unconstitutional and illegal

 To vindicate Cheeseheads’ rights throughout Wisconsin, Lisa, Kevin, Jessica and Chris are standing up to Gibraltar’s board.
-They have commenced a civil rights challenge against the town by filing a formal written notice demanding that the town board repeal its vending ban.
-If the town continues to stop them from operating a food truck on their own property, they will sue Gibraltar to strike down the town’s vending ban for two reasons.
+In May 2018, they commenced a civil rights challenge against the town by filing a formal written notice demanding that the town board repeal its vending ban.
+The town refused to do so and continues to stop them from operating a food truck on their own property.
+As a result, they are now asking Wisconsin state courts to strike down Gibraltar’s vending ban for two reasons.

 First, Gibraltar’s vending ban is unconstitutional.
 The Wisconsin Constitution protects the rights of entrepreneurs like Lisa, Kevin, Jessica and Chris to earn an honest living free from arbitrary restrictions, especially on their own property.3 There is no legitimate justification for banning stores, including restaurants, simply because they have wheels.
 Gibraltar’s vending ban has only one purpose: to protect brick-and-mortar businesses from competition.
 Economic protectionism is simply unconstitutional.